 In terms of nightlife Santa Eulalia has something to suit all tastes.
 Until a few years ago quiet drinks at English-style pubs were the rule.
 However, the opening of the Guarana music bar down by the marina has transformed the resort’s nightlife.
 The English pubs are still there but now you can also enjoy a night of hot dancing and music just as easily in Santa Eulalia as you can in San Antonio.
 If you want to head out to some of the island’s better known night spots then take the Discobus which provides transport from Santa Eulalia to the Amnesia and Privilege clubs.
 See our Ibiza Clubs section for more information.

-For a scenic two hour tour of Santa Eulalia and the surrounding countryside jump aboard the Santa Eulalia Express which departs daily from outside the Town Hall.
-The Ibiza Express is another little road train which offers trips around the beautiful countryside of northern Ibiza.
+For a 3 hour scenic tour of Santa Eulalia and the surrounding countryside jump aboard the Santa Eulalia Tourist Train which departs each morning at 10.30am from the promenade.
 Ferry journeys to Ibiza Town from Santa Eulalia harbour (45 minutes) are also extremely popular as are day trips across to the neighbouring island of Formentera.
 The nearby “hippy market” takes place every Wednesday attracting holidaymakers from all over the island.